nicolasdao/google-cloud-bucket/README.md

 // TESTING IF A FILE OR A BUCKET EXISTS storage.exists('your-bucket/a-path/image.jpg')
 	.then(fileExists => fileExists ? console.log('File exists.') : console.log('File does not exist.'))

+// LISTING ALL THE FILES METADATA WITH A FILEPATH THAT STARTS WITH SPECIFIC NAME storage.list('your-bucket/a-path/')
+	.then(files => console.log(files))
 ```

 ### Bucket API